Last updated: February 2026

 Telemetry: Your Equipment's Vital Signs Monitor

 The simple analogy: It's like strapping a fitness tracker to your equipment.
-Just as a fitness tracker monitors your heart rate, steps, and sleep patterns, telemetry monitors your equipment's "vital signs" and reports back.
+Just as a fitness tracker monitors your heart rate, steps, and sleep patterns, telemetry monitors your equipment's vital signs and reports back.

 What Telemetry Actually Tracks